TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 .. class:: tzinfo()

-   This is an abstract base class, meaning that this class should not be instantiated directly.
-Define a subclass of :class:`tzinfo` to capture information about a particular time zone.
+   This is an abstract base class, meaning that this kundi should not be instantiated directly.
+Define a subkundi of :class:`tzinfo` to capture information about a particular time zone.

-   An instance of (a concrete subclass of) :class:`tzinfo` can be passed to the constructors for :class:`.datetime` and :class:`.time` objects.
-The latter objects view their attributes as being in local time, and the :class:`tzinfo` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date or time object passed to them.
+   An instance of (a concrete subkundi of) :class:`tzinfo` can be passed to the constructors for :class:`.datetime` and :class:`.time` objects.
+The latter objects view their attributes as being in local time, and the :class:`tzinfo` object supports methods revealing offset of local time kutoka UTC, the name of the time zone, and DST offset, all relative to a date or time object passed to them.

    You need to derive a concrete subclass, and (at least) supply implementations of the standard :class:`tzinfo` methods needed by the :class:`.datetime` methods you use.
-The :mod:`datetime` module provides :class:`timezone`, a simple concrete subclass of :class:`tzinfo` which can represent timezones with fixed offset from UTC such as UTC itself or North American EST and EDT.
+The :mod:`datetime` module provides :class:`timezone`, a simple concrete subkundi of :class:`tzinfo` which can represent timezones with fixed offset kutoka UTC such as UTC itself or North American EST and EDT.

-   Special requirement for pickling:  A :class:`tzinfo` subclass must have an :meth:`__init__` method that can be called with no arguments, otherwise it can be pickled but possibly not unpickled again.
+   Special requirement for pickling:  A :class:`tzinfo` subkundi must have an :meth:`__init__` method that can be called with no arguments, otherwise it can be pickled but possibly not unpickled again.
 This is a technical requirement that may be relaxed in the future.

-   A concrete subclass of :class:`tzinfo` may need to implement the following methods.
+   A concrete subkundi of :class:`tzinfo` may need to implement the following methods.
 Exactly which methods are needed depends on the uses made of aware :mod:`datetime` objects.
 If in doubt, simply implement all of them.

 .. method:: tzinfo.utcoffset(dt)

-   Return offset of local time from UTC, as a :class:`timedelta` object that is positive east of UTC.
+   Return offset of local time kutoka UTC, as a :class:`timedelta` object that is positive east of UTC.
 If local time is west of UTC, this should be negative.

-   This represents the *total* offset from UTC; for example, if a :class:`tzinfo` object represents both time zone and DST adjustments, :meth:`utcoffset` should return their sum.
+   This represents the *total* offset kutoka UTC; for example, if a :class:`tzinfo` object represents both time zone and DST adjustments, :meth:`utcoffset` should return their sum.
 If the UTC offset isn't known, return ``None``.
 Else the value returned must be a :class:`timedelta` object